 ► FIRST, all students wishing to audition should sign up online via the School of Music Ensemble sigh-up page.

 ► SECOND, to obtain the required audition materials and other information about the audition process, read carefully the page below and download the appropriate document(s).
-The DATA SHEET link is found at the bottom of this page.
-Musical examples (lead sheets and prepared excerpts) can be found on Dr. White's profile page here:
+Links for the DATA SHEET and two PREPARED EXCERPTS can be found at the bottom of this page.
+Musical examples for solos (lead sheets) can be found on Dr. White's profile page here:

 Please contact Dr. White if you have any additional questions about what is required or any other aspect about the two ensembles.
 Email: email@example.com.

-► THIRD, be sure to complete the audition data sheet before your audition time (hand it to Dr. White before you begin singing).
+► LASTLY, be sure to complete the audition data sheet before your audition time (hand it to Dr. White before you begin singing).
 See the PDF link at the bottom of this page.

 ► AT THE AUDITION.
 The audition will last no longer than 15 minutes.
 Please be warmed up & ready before your audition time.
 You should be prepared to do the following at the audition: